rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-1-doctree-terminology.md

 * `(a < d) := (a ancestor-of d) := aPd`

 Note that, since a child is neither an ancestor nor a descendant to any of its siblings, a "tree order" does not include a child order.
-Because of that, this description always treats the corresponding tree as if it had no child order associated with it.
+Because of that, the description "tree order" always treats the corresponding tree as if it had no child order associated with it.

 <!-- ======================================================================= -->
 ## external vs. embedded/internal child order